-E. The Executive Summary should also include an overall comment from the Auditors to indicate if a follow-on audit is required and the time lines of respective corrective action for non-conformities.

-F. Further, along with the audit report, the Stock Exchange / Depository shall also submit a declaration from the MD / CEO certifying the integrity and security of IT Systems
+- E. The Executive Summary should also include an overall comment from the Auditors to indicate if a follow-on audit is required and the time lines of respective corrective action for non-conformities. - F. Further, along with the audit report, the Stock Exchange / Depository shall also submit a declaration from the MD / CEO certifying the integrity and security of IT Systems

-15.4.
-Business Continuity Plan (BCP) and Disaster Recovery (DR)145
+16.4.
+Business Continuity Plan (BCP) and Disaster Recovery (DR)171

-- 15.4.1.
+- 16.4.1.
 The stock exchanges with commodity derivatives segment shall have BCP & DR policy in place and implement the broad guidelines regarding the setting up of Disaster Recovery Site (DRS) and Near Site (NS), Configuration of DRS/NS with Primary Data Centre (PDC), DR drills / Testing, BCP DR Policy as mentioned below: - I. The exchanges should have in place Business Continuity Plan (BCP) and Disaster Recovery Site (DRS) so as to maintain data and transaction integrity. - II.
 Apart from DRS, exchanges should also have a Near Site (NS) to ensure zero data loss. - III.
 The DRS should be set up sufficiently away, i.e. in a different seismic zone, from Primary Data Centre (PDC) to ensure that both DRS and PDC are not affected by the same disasters. - IV.
-The manpower deployed at DRS / NS should have similar expertise as available at PDC in terms of knowledge / awareness of various technological and procedural systems and processes relating to all operations such that DRS / NS can function at short notice, independently. - V. Configuration of DRS / NS with PDC - a) Hardware, system software, application environment, network and security devices and associated application environments of DRS / NS and PDC should have one to one correspondence between them. - b) Exchanges Depositories should have Recovery Time Objective (RTO) and Recovery Point Objective (RPO) not more than 4 hours and 30 minutes, respectively.
+The manpower deployed at DRS / NS should have similar expertise as available at PDC in terms of knowledge / awareness of various technological and procedural systems and processes relating to all operations such that DRS / NS can function at short notice, independently. - V. Configuration of DRS / NS with PDC - a) Hardware, system software, application environment, network and security devices and associated application environments of DRS

-145SEBI Circular No. CIR/CDMRD/DEICE/01/2015 dated November 16, 2015
+171SEBI Circular No. CIR/CDMRD/DEICE/01/2015 dated November 16, 2015